modxorg/Docs/en/building-sites/settings/cache_scripts.md

 **Type**: Yes/No
 **Default**: Yes

-When enabled, MODx will cache all Scripts (Snippets and Plugins) to file to reduce load times.
-MODx recommends leaving this set to 'Yes'.
+When enabled, MODX will cache all Scripts (Snippets and Plugins) to file to reduce load times.
+MODX recommends leaving this set to 'Yes'.